bread-gang/bread-gang.github.io/bread/_posts/2019-03-18-icing-rules.markdown

 1. If
 the claim is wrong the claimer must buy an ice or a drink of 345 ml and chug it in at least 2 seconds if it is not alcoholic.

-### Special Icing
+### Special Icing Forms
+The following drinks are included in icing:
-1. Smirnoff Ice 1L can be used if you ice the individual gets Iced 3 times in a row.
+1. **Smirnoff Ice 1L**: can be used if you ice the individual gets Iced 3 times in a row.
-1. GODS NECTAR: PABST is considered low tier but can still be used.
-If an individual gets Pabst they must shotgun it.
+1. **GODS NECTAR** (PABST): is considered low tier but can still be used.
+If an individual gets Pabst'd they must shotgun it.
-1. Yeethanize: The use of delirium is highly respected as it is a rare boi.
+1. **Yeethanize**: The use of Delirium is highly respected as it is a rare boi.
 Limit of 5 per day.

 ### Deferred Ices
 1. The icee and ask the icer to defer the ice for 6 hours.
-The icer must agree to these conditions or it must be taken on the spot
+The icer must agree to these conditions or it must be taken on the spot.